SGD16 : TRUST > LAW > SECURITY

 What does achieving SDG16 in more nations take?
-Something that might stop you reading: just institutions.
+Sustainable institutions.
 What do sustainable institutions ask for?
 A just and peaceful process of authority and mandate.
 In the present world of globalization political authority and its mandate come about through territorial sovereignty and citizenry.
-No nation in the United Nations allows others to run their territory.
-But not all nations have effective citizenry.
-Citizenry cannot be bought or brought in from outside the country.
+No nation in the United Nations allows others to run its territory.
+But not all nations have effective governance and citizenry.
+Citizen rights cannot be bought or brought in from outside the country.
 This is not bad but very good news for those who want SDG16, most importantly for Christians: citizenship is potentially available in all human beings.
 Responsible citizens who trust each other is the secret of SDG16.
 Unjust rulers secretly fear effective citizenry.
 The right institutional process makes a peaceful social contract possible everywhere.
 As values oriented communities churches have the potential to further SDG16.

 The evolving post-western order is an opportunity to achieve SDG16 in many more countries.
 A meta-analysis of the requirements of SDG16, taking into account the list of suggested materials below, brings four necessary factors to the fore: